gatsbyjs/gatsby/docs/tutorial/part-two/index.md

 }
 ```

-Now import that file into the `about-css-modules.js` page you created earlier, by editing the first few lines
-of the file to look like:
+3. Import the new `src/pages/about-css-modules.module.css` file into the `about-css-modules.js` page you created earlier, by editing the first few lines of the file like so:

 ```javascript:title=src/pages/about-css-modules.js
 import React from "react"